 If you’re a motorist or car owner, you’ll face axle seal leak issues at one point in time.
 This crucial component keeps your car or truck running smoothly and prevents axle oil from leaking.
 Unfortunately, the axle seal does not last the lifespan of the car.
-They’ll eventually dry up or become bristle and cause oil leaks.
+They’ll eventually dry out or become brittle, causing oil leaks.

 Without this sealing function, there will be an axle seal leak on the transmission and the differentials.
-If this happens, the fluid leak will contaminate other surrounding system components like brake linings.
+If this happens, the fluid leak will contaminate other components in the surrounding system, such as brake linings.
 It can also cause differential and transmission overheating due to low fluid levels.

 The second function is preventing dirt and other contaminants from entering the diff and tranny.
 If foreign objects or contaminants get into the diff or tranny, it’ll cause accelerated wear or damage to planetary and other delicate gears in the system.

-Axle seals come in different sizes and types based on your vehicle type and their location in a car.
-But all of them have the main purpose of preventing fluid leaks and keeping foreign objects from getting into the system.
-All vehicles, including front, rear, all-wheel drive, and four-wheel drive, have axle seals.
+Axle seals come in different sizes and types depending on your vehicle type and location.
+But all of them serve the main purpose of preventing fluid leaks and keeping foreign objects out of the system.
+All vehicles, including front-, rear-, all-wheel-, and four-wheel-drive models, have axle seals.

 All axle seals have round or circular shapes, a rigid circumference, and a hollow center.
 They are typically pressed and stationed in a place.
 And the axle is installed and spins through the hollow center.
-This hollow center of the axle seal is made of flexible material that allows the axle to spin freely without allowing oil spillage.
+The hollow center of the axle seal is made of a flexible material that allows the axle to spin freely without oil spillage.

-However, a few factors can cause a cv, differential, and axle shaft seal leak.
-We’ll explain this in detail, but before that, let’s see some leaking axle seal symptoms so you can identify when the seal starts leaking.
+However, a few factors can cause a CV, differential, and axle shaft seal leak.
+We’ll explain this in detail, but before that, let’s look at some common axle seal symptoms so you can identify when the seal starts leaking.

 Axle seal leak Symptoms